History of Wrocław: Weimar Republic

-The end of the German Empire led to anarchy all over Germany.
-In Breslau however, the imperial authorities were deposed without larger tumults.
-While, among others, Lord Mayor Paul Mattig and Archbishop Bertram called for a continuance of public duty and ordered General Pfeil of the VI Army Corps to release all political prisoners, ordered his soldiers to leave the barracks and, as his last military order, allowed a demonstration of the Social Democrats in the Jahrhunderthalle.
-One day later soldiers councils in the army and the Committee of Public Safety were formed.
-On the same day, a Volksrat (peoples council) of Social Democrats, Liberals, the Catholic Centre Party and trade unions was founded, led by Social Democrat Paul Löbe.
-As relations between the Volksrat and his opponents were mostly consensual the "revolution" in Breslau was peaceful.
+The end of the German Empire led to workers' and soldiers' councils taking over civilian and military power across Germany with little or no opposition from the former imperial authorities.
+In Breslau, too, the authorities were deposed without larger tumults.
+When Lord Mayor Paul Mattig and Archbishop Bertram, among others, called for a continuance of public duty and ordered General Pfeil of the VI Army Corps to release all political prisoners, Pfeil ordered his soldiers to leave the barracks and, as his last military order, allowed a demonstration of Social Democrats in the Jahrhunderthalle.
+One day later, soldiers' councils in the army and the Committee of Public Safety were formed.
+On the same day, a Volksrat (people's council) of Social Democrats, Liberals, the Catholic Centre Party and trade unions was founded, led by Social Democrat Paul Löbe.
+As relations between the Volksrat and Löbe's opponents were mostly consensual, the revolution in Breslau was peaceful.

-Despite the largely peaceful transition Breslau faced several challenges which radicalized the political landscape of the city.
+Despite the largely peaceful transition, Breslau faced several challenges which radicalized the political landscape of the city.
 Social conditions got worse as 170,000 soldiers and displaced persons were expected to return, with only 47,000 available quarters.
 The prospect of a Communist government was a major fear.
-The loss of nearby Posnania to a newly created Poland, the prospect of further losses in Upper Silesia and the transformation of neighbouring Bohemia into a hostile new state called Czechoslovakia spread anxiety among people, who saw their city turn into an advance post of Germany.
+The loss of nearby Greater Poland to re-established Poland, the prospect of further losses in Upper Silesia and the transformation of neighbouring Bohemia into a new state called Czechoslovakia spread anxiety among the people, who saw their city turn into an advance post of Germany.
 The number of Poles in the city dropped from an already low 4–5.000 to 0.5 per cent 20 years later.

 Riots of the Spartacists in February resulted in the death of five protesters and injured nineteen.
-A month later the Freikorps revolted, but only in Silesia did the Kapp Putsch receive solid backing.
-The commander of the military district supported the coup d'état and four Freikorps peacefully took over large parts of the city.
-The governor of Silesia, Breslau's Chief of Police and the SPD President of Breslau was immediately purged.
-Kapp's government, however, collapsed after a week and the Freikorps in Breslau withdrew, killing 18 people and wounding countless others.
+A month later the Freikorps revolted, and Silesia was one of several eastern provinces in which the Kapp Putsch received solid backing.
+The commander of the military district supported the coup d'état and four Freikorps units peacefully took over large parts of the city.
+The governor of Silesia, Breslau's Chief of Police and the SPD President of Breslau were immediately purged.
+Kapp's government, however, collapsed after a week and the Freikorps in Breslau withdrew, killing 18 people and wounding many others.
 Anti-Semitic propaganda, moreover, culminated in the murder of Bernhard Schottländer, the Jewish editor of the Schlesische Arbeiter-Zeitung.
 Jewish stores and hotels were attacked by mobs in the city.